JavascriptDocumentation/GmailApi/README.md

 ### Threads
 Threads are collections of messages that represent a conversation.
 Like messages, threads may also have labels applied to them.
 However, unlike messages, threads cannot be created, only deleted.
 Messages can be inserted into a thread.

+## API Authorization and Scopes

+Like other Google APIs, the Gmail API uses OAuth 2.0 to handle authentication and authorization which means you will have to generate client credentials in the Google Developers Console.
+Your app will also specify one or more scopes to gain access to various resources provided by the API.

 ## Quick Links

  * [Intro to GMAIL API video](https://www.youtube.com/watch?v=UhdiQmS3kDs)